AchrafKassioui/Learning-iOS-Dev/README.md

 Further testing is required to see how the scaling may affect other behaviors such as physics simulations.

+Update: while adding many emojis to the same `SKLabelNode`, the app crashed with an error about Metal's maximum texture size.
+I believe that given the internal multi-sampling introduced above, and emojis being images, having many of them in the same SpriteKit node eventually exceeds the rendering engine constraints. `SKLabelNode` text length must be limited.

 ## 9223372036854775807

 *27 November 2023*